Garrett-R16/Elevate/README.md

 - Outputs for Bluetooth communication
 - 5V 3.5A Buck Converter

 So far, testing has gone well.
 The board works as intended except for the lack of pull-up resistors on the SDA/SCL lines, which sometimes cause outliers in sensor data.
-I'm currently developing a workaround and seeing if the board can be modified to fix this.
+If you want to learn more about the EVA, check out [the video I made detailing the design process.](https://www.youtube.com/watch?v=PTA0meSgiaA&t=280s) I'm currently developing a new flight computer in Altium Designer that will fix this and incorporate additional functionality.
 Below are some renders of the board:

 ![PCB Image 1](/Images/Avionics/AvPCBR1.png)